 Early in life I felt ill-equipped to grapple with the realities that life handed me, let alone express my views or feelings about the direction my life had taken.
 I would later find that poetry offers empowerment, healing and connection.
 For me, poetry opened a door.
 This door opened wider with each poem I wrote.
 It would become a portal to places more peaceful, meaningful and rewarding than those my life, to date, had required me to travel.
-Beyond that, I discovered poetry permitted me to bring others to these wondrous and enlightening places as well.
+I decided to write poetry that inspires, empowers and engages readers of all ages.
+Beyond writing poetry, I discovered that presenting, reading and performing my poetry best enabled me to bring others to these wondrous and enlightening places as well.
 I came to understand that poetry could offer a way to both express my views, concerns and questions, and also allow me to invite others to do the same.

 Poetry addresses a need, yes, in the poet, but more significantly, in society as a whole.
 Through poetry we document -- whether to celebrate or lament the past; herald or anticipate the future; or express dreams of what could be.
 Poetry gives voice to the soul, and in doing so, can build bridges over obstacles and between cultural, political and generational chasms.
-It can bring peace by creating understanding, awareness and insight, or allow spirits to take flight and soar.
-Ultimately poetry allows our story, the poet's truth, to be told.
+It can bring peace by creating understanding, awareness and insight.
+Ultimately, poetry allows spirits to take flight and soar.
+Whether through bookings, live presentation of poetry or books, poetry allows our story, the poet's truth, to be told.
 I believe this is a good and necessary thing.

 © by J. Joy “Sistah Joy” Matthews Alford